A Harvest Dinner Party + Recipe for Fried Polenta Salad with Lemon Olive Salsa

 As I sketched out the menu on pen and paper (I work best that way), my thoughts buzzed around the local fruits and vegetables of fall, with no real need for meat or seafood.
 It would be a vegetarian menu, {and vegetarian wine pairings, courtesy of partner, LangeTwins wines} that would make even a carnivore happy and content.

-I rented a beautiful rustic studio (because we don’t use a dining room table at home), with its bright whites and farmhouse style table, and relied on vibrant fall flowers from the farmers market to bring pops of color.
+I rented a beautiful studio, with lots of natural light and farmhouse style table, and relied on vibrant fall flowers from the farmers market to bring pops of color.
 Linens with neutral colors, a menu printed with handwritten lettering, short stem wine glasses…. and all of a sudden things started to take shape.

 course 1: Crispy Polenta Squares, Mixed Greens, and Lemon Olive Salsa paired with LangeTwins Gewurztraminer (recipe at the end of post)